Conference Background

 Panelist 1 - Irina Andrianina Randrianarivelo

-Irina was one of the young volunteers in our Loharano I pilot project, implemented by IOM Madagascar and funded by IDF, which aimed to mobilise young people from the Malagasy diaspora to contribute to local development in their home country.
+Irina was one of the young volunteers in our Loharano I pilot project, implemented by IOM Madagascar and funded by IOMDF, which aimed to mobilise young people from the Malagasy diaspora to contribute to local development in their home country.

 During her volunteering period with IOM, she worked in the education sector in a small village called Manjakandriana, where she taught English to young rural students and helped 4 local associations with business development and entrepreneurship.
 She has encouraged cultural exchanges with the local population with the aim of breaking down barriers between the Malagasy diaspora and local Malagasy people.